robwierzbowski/jekyll-image-tag/readme.md

 # Jekyll Image Tag

-**Easy images for Jekyll.**
+**Better images for Jekyll.**

-Jekyll Image Tag is a full featured liquid tag for working with images on your [Jekyll](http://jekyllrb.com) static site.
-Use it to add classes, alt text, or any other attribute to an image's HTML, and automatically generate resized images from a tag argument or a little YAML configuration.
+Jekyll Image Tag is a full featured liquid tag for the [Jekyll](http://jekyllrb.com) static site generator.
+Use it to add classes, alt text, and any other attribute to an image's HTML, and automatically create resized images from a tag argument or a little YAML configuration.

 For responsive images in Jekyll, take a look at [Jekyll Picture Tag](https://github.com/robwierzbowski/jekyll-picture-tag).